pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 - To start off with we need to make an IAM User (Identity and Access Management User) for your AWS account.
 Technically we could use the root user but its never a good idea because it will give anyone who signs in full access to everything in your AWS including your billing so its best to make separate authorized IAM users

-- Note: If you already have an IAM User you ca skip these first few steps and go straight to accessing the credentials
+- Note: If you already have an IAM User you can skip these first few steps and go straight to accessing the credentials

 * First go in to AWS and sign into the console.
 Then click on your account name in the top right and select "My Security Credentials"